pbaptist08/pbaptist08/README.md

   - V4 – Evaluation and observability
 ---
 🧠 **3.
 What's next?**
- More stack ligned projects with the same pattern
+More stack aligned projects with the same pattern
  >**Start with a clear mental model → build a small, focused app → document what was learned, as a PM, at each layer of the stack.**

 ---